rostam/GTea/README.md

 The results, which can be a graph or any number or string, are packed into a JSON and are sent back to JS client.
 The JS client, which is written completely new, handle the recieved JSON based on the selected actions.

-There are several publications using GTea which can be found in https://rostam.github.io/.
+There are several publications using GTea which can be found in my website (https://rostam.github.io/).